Suffering From Hearing Loss?

 Sensorineural Hearing Loss

-Sensorineural hearing loss is a problem of the hearing nerves of the inner ear or the nerve of hearing.
-Damage occurs to the sensory structures in the cochlea and auditory nerve.
+Sensorineural Hearing Loss is a problem of the inner ear or the nerve of hearing.
+It occurs when the cochlea, or the auditory nerve is damaged.
+Most sensorineural hearing loss is caused by damage to tiny hair cells in the cochlea.
 These hair cells are the nerves that send the electrical signals to the brain that the auditory cortex recognises as sound.
-Damage alters the neural code reaching the brain.
+When they are damaged, the information does not make it to the brain.
 Most types of sensorineural hearing loss are permanent.

-Sensorineural hearing loss is diagnosed through Audiometry and Oto-acoustic emissions.
+A sensory hearing loss can be diagnosed with an audiometer and otoacoustic emission testing.
 A healthy cochlea emits measurable sounds when stimulated.
 If the sounds are absent or reduced, it suggests damage to the outer hair cells.

 Treatment of sensorineural hearing loss

+Damage to the hair cells of the cochlea cannot usually be treated with medication or surgery.
 There are no medical treatments for typical sensorineural hearing loss.
-The only treatment available is using hearing aids or cochlear implants.
+At present, once the damage is done, it can’t be repaired.
+The only treatment available is using hearing Aids or cochlear implants.
 Hearing aids will help to reduce the impact of the hearing loss on your life.
-Sudden hearing loss is often treated with steroids and pressure therapy.
+In some sudden-onset cases, steroids may be used to revive the cells.
+Typically, however, the treatment is hearing aids.

 Auditory Processing Disorder

 Without the brain, it is impossible to hear.
-In some cases, more often in smaller children, the auditory portion of the brain does not properly utilise the signals delivered by the ear.
-Called an auditory processing disorder (APD).
-Our awareness of Auditory Processing Disorder (APD) has increased over the last few years.
+The signal from the ears must be interpreted by the brain in order to be comprehended.
+In some cases, more often in smaller children, the auditory portion of the brain does not properly utilize the signals delivered by the ear.
+This is known as an auditory processing disorder.
+As we said, our awarenes of Auditory Processing Disorder (APD) has increased over the last few years.
 APD occurs when there is little or no hearing problems but the brain has problems processing the information contained in sound, such as understanding speech and working out where sounds are coming from.
 Many people who have APD have little or no hearing loss.
 At this stage, APD is little understood and there are no definitive treatment options.
 There are sound training options that seems to help train the brain to better process sound.
 Hearing aids are not an ideal solution in cases of APD, however, some people have reported improvements.

-Diagnosis: Auditory processing disorders are diagnosed through a serious of audio tests.
-These evaluate the ability to understand in difficult situations, such as in the presence of competing sounds.
-Testing is time-intensive and may be accompanied by electrophysiological tests such as the Auditory Brain Stem Responses (ABR).
+Diagnosis: Auditory processing disorders are typically diagnosed through a serious of audio test which evaluate the ability to understand in difficult situations, such as in the presence of competing sounds.
+Testing is time-intensive and may be accompanied by electrophysiological tests such as the ABR.

-Treatment: Auditory processing disorders are also treated by utilising effective communication strategies.
-For children with APD preferential seating at school is required.
+Treatment: Auditory processing disorders are most often treated by utilizing effective communication strategies.
+In the case of children, preferential seating and other accommodations at school may be warranted.
 In some listening situations, listening devices may be helpful.

 VIIIth Nerve Tumor